Local moms and their kids have reason to celebrate with the recent launch of Peterborough’s new Lavender and Play Family Boutique and Studio.

 A spacious studio hosts physically distanced family wellness classes such as parent and toddler yoga, mom and baby groups — where topics such as sleep, pelvic floor health and nutrition are covered — and postpartum workshops where moms can share triumphs and lighten the load when it all feels like things are too intense to manage.
 Some sessions are offered virtually.

-The merging of the two businesses is a sign of resilience, agility, and creativity to survive the pandemic, explains Martin, who owned and operated her Rooted Lavender for four years.
+The merging of the two businesses is a sign of resilience, agility, and creativity to survive the pandemic, explains Martin, who owned and operated her Rooted Lavender business for four years.

 Last November, Play Café — which Susnar founded in 2015 — moved from Brookdale Plaza to a larger space further north on Chemong Road to accommodate its quickly growing business.
 Then in March, the café was forced to close its doors due to the COVID-19 pandemic.